-DPCU should compile a register of all ongoing programmes and projects in the district under the auspices of the District Assembly, by MDAs as well as Development Partners and NGOs.
-This register should be regularly updated with details on each activity such as start-time, costs, location, source of funding, expected completion status of project, etc. Box 3.3 shows simple programme/project report format.
-As much as possible, the data should also indicate contributions programmes and projects are making toward the achievement of the goal and objectives of the DMTDP.
+PPMED should compile a register of all ongoing programmes and projects under the auspices of the MDAs, Development Partners and NGOs in the sector.
+This register should be regularly updated with details on each activity such as start-time, costs, location, source of funding, expected completion date, status of project, etc. Box 3.3 shows a simple programme/project report format.
+As much as possible, the data should also indicate the contributions that programmes and projects are making toward the achievement of the goal and objectives of the SMTDP.